 I was first introduced to tutoring during my senior year of high school.
 I had one free class period twice a week which I spent helping my former chemistry teacher as a teacher aid.
 I assisted with grading and answering students' questions.
 This was not a paid tutoring job but this was when I realized that I like to tutor.

-I have experience as a private tutor and have tutored students from grade 6 to grade 9, but would love to tutor up to college level soon.
+I have experience as an in person and online tutor and have tutored students from grade 6 to grade 12, but would love to tutor up to college level soon.
 I mostly tutor math but I have also helped my students with their homework in other subjects.
-I have worked with students who were not motivated to learn to those who did.
+I have experience tutoring elementary math, elementary writing, pre-algebra, algebra, geometry, and SAT test preparation.
+I have worked with students who were not motivated to learn to those who were.
 I understand sometimes students are not motivated or feel discouraged.
 I try to make the experience as fun and stress free as possible.
 I try to engage the students during tutoring sessions, not just give answers, but help them understand the mental process or steps to get to the answers.

 I can help students cope with testing anxiety since I had to deal with it myself.
 I felt a lot of anxiety during English comprehension and writing tests, especially on standardized tests.
 I learned tips to help control my anxiety throughout college, which I share with my students.

 I love math subjects such as Pre Algebra, Algebra, Geometry, Probability and Statistics.
 Math is my strongest subject and it always seemed fairly easy for me to get A's on my tests and quizzes.
 I am great at explaining the steps needed and have great techniques to help remember how to solve problems.
 I love to help students feel more comfortable with the subject.